top of page

 Office Expense

-Office expense would include any office rents.
+Office expenses would include any office rent.
 This also consists of office supplies, utilities, insurance, phones, office equipment, furniture, and taxes.

 Staff Salaries